kumar-roheit/-Database-Design-for-Car-rental-activities-/README.md

 11. For the payment, cash, credit cards, or debit cards are accepted.
 Personal checks or money orders are not allowed.
 12. A late fee may occur and be added to the final cost if the customer returns the car after the due date.
 13. A customer can choose to return the car before the due date.
 However, the cost will be still based on the previously agreed length of the car rental transaction.
-14. A default sales tax of 8.25% will be applied to the final billing.
+14. A default sales tax will be applied to the final billing.
 15. Car rental price will be calculated based on the selected make and model.